albertony/dcompermex/README.md

 the "Administrative Tools" Control Panel, `dcomcnfg.exe`, or `mmc.exe C:\WINDOWS\system32\comexp.msc`.

-DcomPermEx is an extended version of Microsoft's DCOM permission command line utility DcomPerm, published only as source code - a sample that demonstrate the API used in Windows classic desktop applications.
+DComPermEx is an extended version of Microsoft's DCOM permission command line utility DComPerm, published only as source code - a sample that demonstrate the API used in Windows classic desktop applications.
 Originally published in Windows 7 SDK, but also available on Microsoft's GitHub account: https://github.com/Microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/com/fundamentals/dcom/dcomperm.